 Tinder is the most popular dating app in the world, with tens of millions of people using it to look for love.
-Tinder takes much of the stress and anxiety out of meeting new people, by adding the matching and chatting process before any real-world dates take place.
-This gives people a chance to get to know one another without any serious consequences for failure, which encourages everybody to open up and explore whether they are compatible in safety and privacy before deciding whether to meet up for real.
+Tinder takes much of the stress and anxiety out of meeting new people by adding the matching and chatting process before any real-world dates take place.
+This gives people a chance to get to know one another without any serious consequences for failure.
+This encourages everybody to open up and explore whether they are compatible in the safety and privacy of their own home before deciding whether to meet up for real.
 The Tinder community overall is friendly and welcoming, and it’s relatively easy to meet new people and make real connections with them.

 Being on Tinder can be a lot of fun, whether you’re looking to meet your next significant other, or just want to flirt and find a few potential dates or one-night flings.
 As you swipe through the app, sliding left and right to match with potential romantic partners, Tinder’s algorithm matches you with new people in your community and lets you browse their profiles.
 When you finally do make a match, you can start messaging with each other instantly, testing the waters and finding out whether you’re compatible.

-There’s a big problem with this utopian vision, though.
-Fake accounts (“catfish”) and bots are a major problem on Tinder, and seem to be getting worse with each passing month. can be a problem, of course.
+There’s a big problem with this utopian vision of dating, though.
+Fake accounts (“catfish”) and bots are a major problem on Tinder, and seem to be getting worse with each passing month.
 In the world of online dating, it’s no secret that fake accounts and bots are everywhere.
 Fake accounts are accounts that are actually run by a person, but the picture(s) and information in the profile are all stolen or made up.
 Bots are computer programs designed to appear as human-like as possible, fooling you in conversation into clicking on spam or malware-filled links, giving up private information, or scamming you into paying money into a hacker’s bank account.
 Bots account for a huge percentage of traffic, though they aren’t all designed maliciously.

 You’ve interacted with a bot before, even if you didn’t realize it – you may have talked to a customer service bot on the phone or online, dealt with a bot on a social network like Twitter, or replied to an automated service email in your inbox.
 That said, there are plenty of bots designed for evil purposes, and there are plenty of accounts like that on Tinder.
 Fake accounts, on the other hand, are driven by real human people, designed to fool you into thinking that the person is someone they’re not.
 You might have heard this described as “catfishing” in the past, after the popular documentary and television series of the same name.
 Catfishing can be harmful in more than one way: where a bot is often just after your information, catfishing can be damaging to your emotional health.